serimmmmm/openmusichistory/schutz_st_matthew_passion.md

 <img src="./gemini harpsichord.png" alt="gemini harpsichord" width="320" height="290" />

-Credit : An image of <ins>harpsichord</ins> created by Gemini 25 pro, Jun 6, 2025, 21:58:51 PM, with the prompt "Create an image of harpsichord used during the period of Heinrich Schütz(1585-1672)."
+Credit : An image of <ins>harpsichord</ins> created by Gemini 25 pro, Jun 6, 2025, 21:58:51 PM, with the prompt "Create an image of harpsichord used during the period of Heinrich Schütz(1585-1672)." [[Back to TOC]](#table-of-contents)

 ## Artworks from This Period